fmorenovr/gomail/Readme.md

       go get github.com/jenazads/gomail/

-* Then, you should use for differents Web Frameworks in Go.
+* Then, you should use for differents implements in Go.

     * First, Create a gomail object: